 • As you approach your car, look around it, under it, and in it to make sure no

-is hiding in it and then get into the car from the passenger’s side and lock the
+one is hiding in it and then get into the car from the passenger’s side and lock the car right away.

 • Carry a second diversionary money fold that consists of several singles covered

 by one larger bill, such as a twenty.